lstamaria/lstamaria.github.io/_posts/2017-08-21-pomodoro-technique.md

 title: "Pomodoro Technique"
 date: 2017-08-21
 ---
 I am reliving my habit of Pomodoro technique.
 I used to apply it to my life when my work schedule was crazy.
-Since I'm bringing in more time for myself and self-directing a data science program, I need to bring this habit back.
+Since I'm driven to self-directing learning, I need to bring this habit back.

 My Pomodoro technique will follow this sequence:
 1. Work for 25 minutes (pomodoro = 1)